-This tax provision technically expired in January 2017, but it still covers foreclosure agreements entered into in 2016 and it's still possible that Congress will renew it.
+For now, this provision covers foreclosure agreements entered into in 2017.
 You should qualify if the total of your debts exceeded the total value of your assets immediately before the time of foreclosure.
-This means that you're "insolvent" and you must only report canceled debt on your tax return to the extent that it exceeds your insolvency — the difference between your debts and your assets.
+This means that you're "insolvent" and you must only report canceled debt on your tax return to the extent that it exceeds your insolvency—the difference between your debts and your assets.

 NOTE: Tax laws change periodically so you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.